shreyad10/Crypto-Updates/README.md

 ## Project Features

 - **Backend**:
-  - Polls real-time data every few seconds for selected stocks or cryptocurrencies from an API (e.g., LiveCoinWatch, CoinGecko).
+  - Polls real-time data every 30 seconds for selected stocks or cryptocurrencies from an API (e.g., LiveCoinWatch, CoinGecko).
   - Stores the data in a MongoDB database.

 - **Frontend**: